syntevo/docs/src/SmartGit/Manual/GUI/Repository/Repository-Settings.md

   Submodule changes will NOT be pushed to the remote.
 - **Push submodules first** -- SmartGit will automatically attempt to push changes to submodules, before pushing changes to your current repository.

+> [!NOTE]
-**Note:** If your changes depend on the changes you've made to your local submodule repository, and you choose Ignore submodule changes, other users may not be able to compile your changes.
+> If your changes depend on the changes you've made to your local submodule repository, and you choose Ignore submodule changes, other users may not be able to compile your changes.

 ## Signing Tab